Joako360/osm2city/doc/manual/parameters.rst

 Clipping Region
 ---------------

-The boundary of a scenery as specified by the parameters ``BOUNDARY_*`` is not necessarily sharp.
-As described in :ref:`Getting OpenStreetMap Data <chapter-getting-data-label>` it is recommended to use ``completeWays=yes``, when manipulating/getting OSM data - this happens also to be the case when using the `OSM Extended API`_ to retrieve data e.g. as part of :ref:`working in batch mode <chapter-batch-mode>`.
+The boundary of a scenery as specified by the parameters boundary command line argument is not necessarily sharp.
+As described in :ref:`Getting OpenStreetMap Data <chapter-getting-data-label>` it is recommended to use ``completeWays=yes``, when manipulating/getting OSM data - this happens also to be the case when using the `OSM Extended API`_ to retrieve data.
 However there are no parameters to influence the processing of OSM nodes and OSM ways depending on whether they are inside / outside the boundary or intersecting.

-NB: in most situations the boundary should correspond to FG tiles or be entirely inside a tile boundary.

 The processing is as follows: